If God is Love, Where Does Evil Come From?

 I cannot experience love from you unless you have the capacity to do otherwise.
 If you have the capacity to not love me, and you choose instead to love me, then that choice has validity.

-For example, I can program my computer to greet me by telling me it loves me.
+On the other hand, I can program my computer to greet me by telling me it loves me.
 Of course, I haven’t done so because it would be meaningless.
 My computer cannot love me.
-It has no choice — it would ‘love’ Barack Obama if I programmed it to.
+It has no choice — it would ‘love’ Saddam Hussein if I programmed it to.

 And I cannot love it because it cannot love me back.